IBM-Bluemix-Docs/java/microprofile-logging.md

 ```
 {: screen}

 Log levels give you the flexibility to dynamically choose which logs your application writes.
-This feature enables you to write log code that describes both high-level application state and detailed debug content up front.
+By using log levels, you can write log code that describes both high-level application state and detailed debug content up front.
 So you can filter out the more verbose debug content until it is needed.
 The log level `info` is typically the minimum output level, followed by `fine`, `finer`, `finest`, and `debug`.

 If a log entry requires multiple lines of code, or involves expensive operations such as string concatenation, consider guarding them with a test to determine whether the log level is enabled.
 Adding the check ensures that your application doesn't spend crucial time building log messages that end up being filtered out.
 In the following example, the intended log level of `fine` is enabled before it attempts to build the message output.